Akito-n/dosukoi/README.md

 - Stop **a specific Docker Compose project** using an argument.
 - Use `-k` option to **kill** containers instead of stopping them.
 - Check the installed version with `--version`.
+- List running containers and select which ones to stop/kill interactively with `--l`.

 ---